kktse/kktse.github.io/_posts/2023-02-05-intro-to-front-kinematics-ek20r.markdown

 In the coming weeks, we will delve deeper into the kinematics of the front suspension and present our findings from the analysis.
-Given the recent surge in popularity of caster adjustable upper control arms and roll center adjustors in the aftermarket, we will be especially interested studying the need for these modifications.
+Given the recent surge in popularity of caster adjustable upper control arms and roll center adjustors in the aftermarket, we will be especially interested in studying the need for these modifications.

 This is just the start of our suspension kinematics program.
 The rear